LiquidSmokeX64/coffee/coffeelinux-archiso/README.md

 CoffeeLinux is unique to other distros because its installer is a hand crafted mod for archiso (releng profile) that uses a single script to install the OS for you based on your choices.

-There is no copying packages and such from the installation medium.
+There is almost no copying packages and such from the installation medium.

 Everything is downloaded and installed live for your installation as if you were installing Arch Linux manually (because you are).